auditOne/documentation/markdowns/Smart_contracts.md

-# What Is a Smart Contract?
+# What is a smart contract?

-A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code. <br>
+A smart contract is a piece of self-executing software on the [blockchain](blockchain.md) with the terms of the agreement between buyer and seller being directly written into lines of code.
-The code and the agreements contained therein exist across a distributed, decentralized blockchain network. <br>
+The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
 The code controls the execution, and transactions are **trackable and irreversible**.

 Smart contracts permit trusted transactions and agreements to be carried out among disparate,